Category Archives: Spiritual Journey

 I’m here in my life.
 In my own body.
 In my own bed.
 In my own reality.
 There is no other fate than mine.
 There is no other Mary.

-This was a challenging exercise- it hurt!
+This was a challenging, yet powerful exercise- but it did hurt.
 There were others I didn’t write about here.
-In the end, it was a success, I did shake that alternate dimension feeling.
+In the end, it was a success, I did shake off that alternate dimension feeling.

 This is the life that was set aside for me.
 In all of the realities I could imagine, this is the only one where I’ve been molded, strengthened, and shaped to conquer my specific challenges.
 I am the person whose eyes are prepared to see unique beauty only I might see.
 I’ll leave only one set of footprints behind when I’m gone.